 Cornell Center for Historical Keyboards fosters original and imaginative approaches to the performance and study of keyboard instruments, their technological underpinnings, their intersections with other arts, and their participation in the global currents of cultural and social history.

-This website is optimized to be accessed from a computer.
-Please note that tablet and phones may not display it fully.
+This website is optimized for computer access; tablets and phones may not display it fully.

 A DECADE OF JULIUS EASTMAN